Frederik-Fonger/Sampling_RP_AB_2024/README.md

 Evaluation results:

 	The Evaluation results are exported as excel-files and plotted graphs in the folder "evaluation_results".
-The results for the Earth mover´s distance (emd) are seperate, as for the emd only 9 of the 10 event logs computed in a reasonoable amount of time.

 	Used event logs: